 Do you notice a dark, velvety, thickened texture at the back of your neck or in other skin folds?
 Many people assume it is due to poor hygiene or simple pigmentation.
-However, this skin change may be a condition called Acanthosis Nigricans, which is an important early warning sign of insulin resistance and type 2 diabetes.
+However, this skin change may be a condition called Acanthosis Nigricans.
+It is an important early warning sign of insulin resistance and type 2 diabetes.

-This blog is based on an educational video created to raise awareness about Acanthosis Nigricans and why it should never be ignored.
+This blog is based on an educational video created to raise awareness about Acanthosis Nigricans.
 Early recognition can help identify metabolic problems before serious complications develop.

-Acanthosis Nigricans is a skin condition characterised by dark, thickened, velvety patches that commonly appear on the back of the neck, armpits, groin, or other skin folds.
-The skin may look dirty or uneven, but washing does not remove the discoloration.
+Acanthosis Nigricans is a skin condition with dark, thickened, velvety patches.
+These patches commonly appear on the back of the neck, armpits, groin, or other skin folds.
+The skin may look dirty or uneven.
+However, washing does not remove the discoloration.

-This condition is not a skin disease by itself.
-It is usually a visible sign of an underlying metabolic issue, most commonly insulin resistance.
+This condition is not a standalone skin disease.
+Instead, it is usually a visible sign of an underlying metabolic issue — most commonly insulin resistance.

 In people with insulin resistance, the body produces higher levels of insulin to control blood sugar.
-Excess insulin stimulates skin cells to grow rapidly and produce more pigment, leading to thickened and darkened skin in certain areas.
+This excess insulin stimulates skin cells to grow rapidly and produce more pigment.
+As a result, the skin becomes thickened and darkened in certain areas.

-This is why Acanthosis Nigricans is frequently associated with prediabetes, type 2 diabetes, obesity, and other metabolic conditions.
+This is why Acanthosis Nigricans is frequently linked to prediabetes, type 2 diabetes, higher body weight, and other metabolic conditions.

 Acanthosis Nigricans often appears years before diabetes is formally diagnosed.
-It serves as an early external marker that the body is struggling with insulin regulation.
-Identifying this sign early provides an opportunity to test blood sugar levels, assess insulin resistance, and begin lifestyle or medical interventions.
+Therefore, it serves as an early external marker that the body is struggling with insulin regulation.
+Identifying this sign early provides an opportunity to test blood sugar levels and assess insulin resistance.
+It also allows doctors to begin lifestyle or medical interventions in time.

-Ignoring these signs may delay diagnosis and increase the risk of developing full-blown diabetes and its complications.
+Ignoring these signs, on the other hand, may delay diagnosis.
+This increases the risk of developing full-blown diabetes and its complications.

-Dark patches may appear harmless and painless, but they should never be ignored.
-Consulting a doctor helps determine whether the cause is insulin resistance, hormonal imbalance, or another medical condition.
+Dark patches may appear harmless and painless.
+However, you should never ignore them.
+Consulting a doctor helps determine whether the cause is insulin resistance, a hormonal imbalance, or another medical condition.
 Early evaluation allows timely blood tests, lifestyle guidance, and treatment planning.

 With proper management of blood sugar, weight, and lifestyle habits, the appearance of Acanthosis Nigricans may improve over time.